hypered/thebacknd/README.md

 NIX_TRUSTED_KEY=
 ```

-Its values are templated into the `project.yml` file during the build.
+Its values are templated into the `project.yml` file during the build and
+deployment of the serverless functions.

 # Development